SEARCH, SEARCHB functions

 Arguments:

-'find_text' – The text/sub-string you want to locate.
+– The text/sub-string you want to locate.'within_text'

-'start_num' – This is an optional argument wherein you specify the character from which your search must begin.
-If you omit this argument, the function will assume this parameter as 1, i.e., the search will begin from the 1st character of the 'within_text' string.
+– This is an optional argument wherein you specify the character from which your search must begin.
+If you omit this argument, the function will assume this parameter as 1, i.e., the search will begin from the 1st character of the 'within_text'

 Things to Remember

-• The FIND function in Excel is case-sensitive and does not allow the usage of wildcard characters.
+- The FIND function in Excel is case-sensitive and does not allow the usage of wildcard characters.
 For locating case-insensitive matches, take a look at the SEARCH function.

-• The FIND function will search the 'find_text' argument in 'within_text' and return the first character’s position.
+- The FIND function will search the

-• The FIND function returns #VALUE! error when:
+argument is an empty string «». - The FIND function returns #VALUE! error when:

-• The FIND function cannot locate 'find_text'in 'within_text' or
+- The FIND function cannot locate

 Examples of FIND function in Excel